JoinCODED/WS-Flutter-M6-Navigation-GoRouter/01_Navigation/03_Creating_New_Page.md

-When you want to create a new screen, you will first create a new file inside the pages folder, and the file that you created will be responsible for showing the new page you want to show.
+When you want to create a new screen, you have create a new file inside the pages folder.
+This file will be responsible for showing the new page.

-11. Right now, we will create a new screen that will be responsible for showing the movie details when the user clicks one of the movie tiles.
+10. Create a new screen named **movie_page.dart**, which is responsible for showing the movie details when the user clicks one of the movie tiles.

 ![image](https://user-images.githubusercontent.com/24327781/142048135-1e3583a8-223e-4149-84a8-7e27af9752d2.gif)

-12. The first step is to create a new dart file inside the **pages** folder, and we will call it **movie_page.dart**.

-13. In order to create a new page, we will create a new widget of type stateless widget and we will call it **MoviePage**.
-Also, don’t forget to import **material.dart** file.
-Also, note that we started with the **Scaffold** widget, every time you create a new page, you will be used the **Scaffold** widget.
+11. In the **movie_page.dart** file, create a new stateless widget named **MoviePage**, import the **material.dart** file, and set it up with the **Scaffold** widget.

 ```dart
 import 'package:flutter/material.dart';